Microsoft-USEduAzure/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

     ![Alt text](Images/lab3_image27_numsearch.png)

-* Now, you can test the function app by providing the below prompt in the 'Body' tab of the postman and press 'Send'.
-You must recieve the text result in the response window of the postman.
+* Now, you can test the function app by providing the below prompt as raw text in the 'Body' tab of the postman and press 'Send'.
+You must receive the text result in the response window of the postman.

         {"prompt" : "Is GPU supported in AML"}